jcangh/pods/README.md

 kubectl run --generator=run-pod/v1 test --image=nginx --port=80 --env="DOMAIN=cluster"

-  # Start a single instance of nginx.
-  kubectl run nginx --image=nginx

-  # Start a single instance of hazelcast and let the container expose port 5701 .
-  kubectl run hazelcast --image=hazelcast --port=5701

-  # Start a single instance of hazelcast and set environment variables "DNS_DOMAIN=cluster" and "POD_NAMESPACE=default" in the container.
-  kubectl run hazelcast --image=hazelcast --env="DNS_DOMAIN=cluster" --env="POD_NAMESPACE=default"

-  # Start a single instance of hazelcast and set labels "app=hazelcast" and "env=prod" in the container.
-  kubectl run hazelcast --image=hazelcast --labels="app=hazelcast,env=prod"

-  # Start a replicated instance of nginx.
-  kubectl run nginx --image=nginx --replicas=5

-  # Dry run.
-Print the corresponding API objects without creating them.
-  kubectl run nginx --image=nginx --dry-run

-  # Start a single instance of nginx, but overload the spec of the deployment with a partial set of values parsed from JSON.
-  kubectl run nginx --image=nginx --overrides='{ "apiVersion": "v1", "spec": { ... } }'

-  # Start a pod of busybox and keep it in the foreground, don't restart it if it exits.
-  kubectl run -i -t busybox --image=busybox --restart=Never

-  # Start the nginx container using the default command, but use custom arguments (arg1 .. argN) for that command.
-  kubectl run nginx --image=nginx -- <arg1> <arg2> ... <argN>

-  # Start the nginx container using a different command and custom arguments.
-  kubectl run nginx --image=nginx --command -- <cmd> <arg1> ... <argN>

-  # Start the perl container to compute π to 2000 places and print it out.
-  kubectl run pi --image=perl --restart=OnFailure -- perl -Mbignum=bpi -wle 'print bpi(2000)'

-  # Start the cron job to compute π to 2000 places and print it out every 5 minutes.
-  kubectl run pi --schedule="0/5 * * * ?" --image=perl --restart=OnFailure -- perl -Mbignum=bpi -wle 'print bpi(2000)'

   CREAR POD TEMPORAL INTERACTIVO: kubectl run --rm -ti --generator=run-pod/v1 podtest3 --image=nginx:alpine -- sh